 Roving Reporter: John Mullarkey’s Top 4 Tips for Card Weaving Handspun Bands

-Have you seen the new Spin Off?
+Have you seen the Spring 2018 issue of Spin Off?
 Spinning for weaving is a hot topic, and one of my favorite spinner/weavers is John Mullarkey.
 John is known for card weaving incredible silk bands, his clear and comfortable teaching, and good humor.
 I asked him to share a few spinning tips for those of us delving deeper into spinning for delicious bands.

 1. What are your favorite fibers to spin for tablet weaving?

 I LOVE spinning silk and using it in my bands.
 I’ve spun wool and used it for card weaving, but it is harder to weave than silk and not nearly as luscious.
 As a result, I avoid short-stapled fibers for card weaving—especially cotton.

 2. How much twist do you add to your tablet-weaving yarns?

 Because card weaving actually changes the nature of the underlying yarn (adds twist or removes twist depending on the direction the cards are turning), I put lots of twist in my silk both the singles and the plying.
 I almost always use 2-ply yarns.

 3. What is your best piece of advice for spinning for card weaving?

 Again, lots of twist!
 And the smoother the yarn the better.
 I love spinning and weaving bombyx silk, but I don’t like tussah.
 Even when spun with a worsted draw with lots of twist, tussah silk tends to be fuzzier and doesn’t spin nearly as smooth, which is important for card weaving.

 4. Have you ever planned and spun the yarn for a band that didn’t work well?
 What happened?